- 🥇

 This is also where the content hub matters:

-Prediction markets look simple, but beginners usually lose money for boring reasons, not clever ones.
+Prediction markets look simple, but beginners usually lose money for basic reasons, not clever ones.

 The most common mistakes are: